 The fact that our student body has grown exponentially: a tenfold increase from a handful of majors in the 1980s to 123 graduates in 2019, represents a departmental focus on student recruitment and retention.
 This growth reflects curricular diversification that has been targeted to attract students from all walks of life who are interested in health and human movement and provides an inclusive nexus for health sciences into the concepts of the moving human body from premedical and public health perspectives.
 The recent expansion of the public health faculty by the hiring of three female professors (two tenure eligible including one ethnic minority and one non-tenure-eligible) has enhanced diversity of the climate and curriculum because of the very nature of public health analysis with its emphasis upon group disparities, global initiatives and social justice.

-Statistics drawn from a 10-year period (2008-2018) indicate that our students and full-time faculty have become much more diverse in that period.
-The profile of the 2018 graduating class of 125 students attests to this diversity in that it included 92 women and 50 minority students.
-Similarly the faculty have become much more diverse in recent years; in 2018 females outnumber males in the full-time faculty for the first time since the dissolution of our precursor the Women’s Physical Education department over 30 years ago (although three of the seven female faculty are currently in non-tenure eligible positions).
+Statistics drawn from a 10-year period (2008-2019) indicate that our students and full-time faculty have become much more diverse in that period.
+The profile of the 2019 graduating class of 123 students attests to this diversity.
+Similarly the faculty have become much more diverse in recent years; in 2018 females outnumbered males in the full-time faculty for the first time since the dissolution of our precursor the Women’s Physical Education department over 30 years ago (although three of the seven female faculty are currently in non-tenure eligible positions).
 Similarly, the department has historically sought to hire faculty from ethnic minorities and has been successful on two occasions, most recently in the hire of a distinguished African professor in 2017.
 Moreover, form a post-doctoral program only recently enacted via a competitive national program, we have been able to employ another faculty member who is native African.